VihariKanukollu/klavis/SINGLE_CONTAINER_DEPLOY.md

 1. Go to https://dashboard.render.com/
 2. Click "New +" → "Blueprint"
 3. Connect your GitHub repository: `VihariKanukollu/klavis`
-4. Select `render-single-container.yaml` as the blueprint file
+4. Select `render.yaml` as the blueprint file (or it will be auto-detected)
 5. Click "Create Blueprint Instance"

 This will create ONE service called `mcp-all-in-one` that runs all 50+ MCP servers.

+## Step 2.5: Add Custom Domain in Render

+After the service is created:
+1. Click on the `mcp-all-in-one` service in Render dashboard
+2. Go to "Settings" tab
+3. Under "Custom Domains", click "Add Custom Domain"
+4. Enter `mcp.browzy.ai`
+5. Follow the instructions to verify domain ownership

 ## Step 3: Configure Cloudflare DNS